jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

       <img src="Images/New Layer.png">
     </p>

-3. A popup may tell you the data isn't visible in your current view. click **Go to data** to quicky pan to the data in Portland.
+3. A popup may tell you the data isn't visible in your current view. click **Go to data** to quickly pan to the data in Portland.

 4. The editor is now showing your map in “x-ray mode.”
 X-ray mode shows all the data in the sources added to the style, regardless of whether there is a layer to style it.

     Your new layer will be highlighted on the x-ray map.
 If you don't see tiny green dots like the image below, you may need to change the "Type" to "Circle".
-    Note: your dots may apear larger, and you may have fewer layers in your layer-list.
+    Note: your dots may appear larger, and you may have fewer layers in your layer-list.
 That's okay.

     <p align="center">
       <img src="Images/zray.png">